ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 ```

 You see that this command prints out our "working directory".   *Current directory* and *working directory* are just two different ways to say the same thing.

+Lets look more closely at what was printed: `/home/linux/ieng6/spis16/spis16t3/github`

+The way to understand this is as a tree: